biomassives/sextosol-blog-theme/docs/_posts/art-quotes.md

 30\.
 “Painting is just another way of keeping a diary.” _Pablo Picasso_

 31\.
-“Art lifts the veil of the unconscious allowing one to see into their higher self” _Mary Holtz_
+“Art lifts the veil of the unconscious allowing one to see their higher self” _Mary Holtz_

 32\.
 “Art, is natures anti-depressant” _Mary Holtz_